DioxusLabs/dioxus/README.md

 | Fine-grained reactivity   | 🛠      | ❓     | Skip diffing for fine-grain updates                                  |
 | Effects                   | 🛠      | ✅     | Run effects after a component has been committed to render           |

-- [1] Currently blocked until we figure out a cross-platform way of exposing an imperative Node API.

 ### Phase 2: Advanced Toolkits